 This week we held our 2019 WCA Annual Meeting.
 It was so wonderful to look out and see so many familiar faces, thank you sincerely to everyone who attended.

-For those of you who couldn’t make it, you can watch the full presentation video here or read the recap below:
+For those of you who couldn’t make it, here’s a recap:

 Where We’ve Been